phummelen/olm-documentation/documentation/docs/en/faq.md

  - If its not possible to count the litter, you can use the Dumping category (small, medium, large) and pick a number between 0-100 depending on how bad you think the problem is.
  - When possible, hold your camera as close to the item as possible.
  - If there is a brand on the item, make sure that is also visible in the picture.
  -  Don't include people, faces, shadows, feet, or clothes.
 Please take photos of litter ONLY.
 With these guidelines, you can help us create an excellent quality datasetset and you will make life easier for those who need to help verify the data.
 However, there are situations where this is not possible.
 For instance, you see something floating in the water and are not able to pick it, or turn it to see if there is a brand on it, or to zoom in.
-That’s okay, it is still valuable data and we welcome your contribution.<br />
+That’s okay, it is still valuable data and we welcome your contribution.<br>
 Do I have to take 1 photo per item?
  -  No, you don’t.
 You can take 1 photo, apply a tag of cigarette butts tag with a quantity of 50.
 And if I find different objects close together, do i have to sort those first?